ksnortum/chopin-opus-30/README.md

 ### Programming errors

-When you compile the piece, you may see two programming errors that are likely caused by [this bug](https://gitlab.com/lilypond/lilypond/-/issues/6171) in LilyPond.
-They do not affect the output and can be ignored.
+I have suppressed the output of two programming errors that happen during compilation.
+They are likely caused by [this bug](https://gitlab.com/lilypond/lilypond/-/issues/6171) in LilyPond and do not affect the output of the piece.

 ### Two-sided printing